diku-dk/futhark-book/language.rst

 See :ref:`function-declarations` for how to declare your own functions.

-A -expression can be used to give a name to the result of an expression:
+A let-expression can be used to give a name to the result of an expression:

 ::